-The company chose CloudFactory for its flexibility and its experience working with other computer vision companies.
+MAI chose CloudFactory for its flexibility and its experience working with other computer vision companies.
 CloudFactory workers are trained in a wide array of use cases from bounding boxes and semantic segmentation to 3D point cloud and sensor fusion systems.
 In addition, CloudFactory has a set of best practices developed from annotating millions of images and videos over the last ten years.

-“I was pleasantly surprised.
-I did write some documents and record some screen videos.
-That’s all,’’ the company owner says adding, “They’ve done a good job.
-But if something isn’t quite right, I give feedback and they get to the higher bar for the next set of data.
+Initially, our client was a little concerned that data labelers without a medical background might not be successful, but he was pleasantly surprised.
+“I wrote some documents and recorded some videos.
+That’s all,’’ he says.
+“CloudFactory has done a great job.
+If something isn’t quite right, I give feedback and they get to the higher bar for the next set of data.
 They’ve also given us valuable feedback on our tool.’’

 “The space that I’m in is going through an evolution.
 If you don’t have AI capabilities, you’ll be left behind.
 But I can’t focus on the product if I’m swamped doing people management.
 CloudFactory takes that burden off of us.’’